dnjscksdn98/version-control-system/README.md

 2. add - move a file to staged files
 3. index, staging area - staged files
 4. commit - create a new version with the files in the staging area

+## discard

+- unchange the file to the last commit